Bruce Matthews

-Bruce Rankin Matthews (born August 8, 1961) is an American former professional football player who played as guard, center, offensive tackle and long snapper in the National Football League (NFL) for 19 seasons, from 1983 to 2001.
-He spent his entire career playing for the Houston / Tennessee Oilers / Titans franchise.
-Highly versatile, throughout his NFL career he played every position on the offensive line, starting in 99 games as a left guard, 87 as a center, 67 as a right guard, 22 as a right tackle, 17 as a left tackle, and was the long snapper on field goals, PATs, and punts.
-Having never missed a game due to injury, his 293 NFL games started is the third most of all time, behind quarterbacks Brett Favre and Tom Brady.
+Bruce Rankin Matthews (born August 8, 1961) is an American former professional football guard, center, offensive tackle and long snapper who played 19 seasons in the National Football League (NFL).
+He spent his entire career playing for the Houston / Tennessee Oilers / Titans.
+Highly versatile, Matthews played every position on the offensive line throughout his NFL career, starting in 99 games as a left guard, 87 as a center, 67 as a right guard, 22 as a right tackle, 17 as a left tackle, and was the long snapper on field goals, extra points, and punts.
+Having never missed a game due to injury, Matthews' 293 NFL games started is the third most of all time, behind quarterbacks Brett Favre and Tom Brady.

-Matthews played college football for the University of Southern California, where he was recognized as a consensus All-American for the USC Trojans football team as a senior.
-He was selected in the first round of the 1983 NFL Draft by the Oilers.
-He was a 14-time Pro Bowl selection, tied for the second-most in NFL history, and a nine-time first-team All-Pro.
+Matthews played college football for the USC Trojans, where he was recognized as a consensus All-American as a senior.
+Matthews was selected in the first round (ninth overall) of the 1983 NFL draft by the Houston Oilers and was a 14-time Pro Bowl selection, tied for the second-most in NFL history, and a nine-time first-team All-Pro.
 Matthews was inducted into the Pro Football Hall of Fame in 2007, and his number 74 jersey is retired by the Titans.

 After retiring as a player, Matthews served as an assistant coach for the Houston Texans and Titans.
 A member of the Matthews family of football players, he is the brother of linebacker Clay Matthews Jr.; father of center Kevin Matthews and tackle Jake Matthews; and uncle of linebacker Clay Matthews III and linebacker Casey Matthews.

-Early years
+Early life

-Bruce Rankin Matthews was born in Raleigh, North Carolina, to Clay Matthews Sr. and Daisy Matthews.
-His father was a defensive lineman for the San Francisco 49ers in the 1950s.
-His family moved to Arcadia, California, when he was young.
-Bruce played football at Arcadia High School in Arcadia, California.
-He was an immediate football standout on the offensive and defensive line, along with doing well in high school wrestling.
-As a junior in 1977, he was named to the All-California Interscholastic Federation third-team, and as a senior Matthews played in the Shrine All-Star Football Classic alongside John Elway.
-Arcadia High later retired his No. 72 jersey.
+Bruce Rankin Matthews was born on August 8, 1961, in Raleigh, North Carolina, to Clay Matthews Sr. and Daisy Matthews.
+Clay Sr. was a defensive lineman for the San Francisco 49ers in the 1950s.
+The Matthews family moved from a Chicago suburb to Arcadia, California, when Bruce was entering the 10th grade.
+He played football at Arcadia High School and was an immediate football standout on the offensive and defensive line, along with doing well in high school wrestling.
+As a junior in 1977, Matthews was named to the All-California Interscholastic Federation third-team, and as a senior, he played in the Shrine All-Star Football Classic alongside John Elway.
+Arcadia High later retired Matthews’ No. 72 jersey.

 College career

 Matthews attended the University of Southern California, where he played all offensive line positions at various times for the USC Trojans football team.
-As a senior in 1982 he was shifted from weakside to strongside guard to replace departing Roy Foster as the principal blocker in the "Student Body Right" play.
-He was named to the first-team All-Pacific-10 Conference team after his junior and senior seasons.
-As a senior, he earned consensus All-America honors and won the Morris Trophy, which is awarded to the best lineman in the conference.
+As a senior in 1982, Matthews was shifted from weakside to strongside guard to replace departing Roy Foster as the principal blocker in the "Student Body Right" play.
+Matthews was named to the first-team All-Pacific-10 Conference team after his junior and senior seasons.
+As a senior, Matthews earned consensus All-America honors and won the Morris Trophy, which is awarded to the best lineman in the conference.